“6. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Orient new ward executive secretaries soon after they are called.
 Provide ongoing instruction as needed.

 One or two assistant stake executive secretaries may be called as needed.
 They are called and set apart by a member of the stake presidency.
-These brethren should be worthy of a temple recommend.
+These brethren should have a current temple recommend.

 The stake clerk is called and set apart by the stake president or an assigned counselor.
+He is a member of the stake council.
 Assistant stake clerks may also be called.
 The stake president or an assigned counselor calls and sets them apart.
 The responsibilities of the stake clerk and assistant stake clerks are described in 33.3.2 and 33.3.3.